 Which words were not my [God's] words, nor the words of my angels, but the words of the Eguptian record.

 Thus we find that the story of Abraham in the Ezra bible is rife with falsities that originated from those who hated or envied him.
 According to Oahspe, the original Zarathustrian religion did not have child sacrifice and it also ruled against incest between blood relatives.
-Nor did Zarathustrians have more than one wife or husband; thus the story of Hagar standing in for Sarai to bear Abraham a son is also false and is shown to be so in Oahspe, as is the eviction of Hagar and her son into the desert nothing but another lie upon a mountain of lies.
+Nor did Zarathustrians have more than one wife or husband; thus the story of Hagar standing in for Sarai to bear Abraham a son is also false and is shown to be so in Oahspe, as is the eviction of Hagar and her son into the desert---nothing but another lie upon a mountain of lies.

 So as is shown in Oahspe, the Ezra bibles version of Abraham submitting to an order to sacrifice his own son to a god is untrue.
 As well, the Egyptian fabrication that Sarai and Abraham were half brother and sister is a sham.
 This non fact was woven into a couple of fictitious incidents whereby a king of "Egypt" (Egypt did not exist at the time, another anachronism of the Ezra Bible) and a King of the Philistines (which nation did not yet exist either) were both duped by Abraham and Sarai in a "marriage con".
 So the tale goes that both kings supposedly paid off Abraham and Sarai handsomely in animals and treasures, thus giving the appearance of Abraham growing rich due to trickery and at the expense and generosity of the kings.
 Not only that, but apparently a "cunning" libel is hard to pass by for some tale-tellers because the same story is repeated for Isaac and Rebecca with the same Philistine King!
-The over usage of this tall tale however greatly diminishes its credibility, the editors of the Ezra bible however did not seem to notice, but more likely they did not consider it their job to censor the material they gathered, rather to compile it and present it in a flow of written narratives.
+The over usage of this canard greatly diminishes its credibility, the editors of the Ezra bible however did not seem to notice.
+More likely they did not consider it their job to censor the material they gathered, rather they were to compile and present it in a flow of written narratives.

 It is a relief to find that the Jewish encyclopedia considers all three stories to be instructive analogies rather than historically accurate: